 Evolution of facial muscle anatomy in dogs.
 Juliane Kaminski, Bridget M. Waller, Rui Diogo, Adam Hartstone-Rose, Anne M. Burrows.
 Proceedings of the National Academy of Sciences Jul 2019, 116 (29) 14677-14681; DOI: 10.1073/pnas.1820653116

-Cuteness is actively bred into dogs; however, a recent study conducted at the University of Portsmouth suggests humans might have inadvertently bred the ultimate weapon of curtness into man’s best friend.
+Cuteness is actively bred into dogs; however, a recent study conducted at the University of Portsmouth suggests humans might have inadvertently bred the ultimate weapon of cuteness into man’s best friend.
 That’s right, today we are breaking down the evolution of puppy dog eyes.

 Puppy Dog Eye Procedure

 Turns out all pups possess a special genetic feature that make them even more irresistible: a muscle known as the levator anguli oculi medialis, or LAOM.
-With this knowledge, a team of scientists lead by Juliane Kaminski of the University of Portsmouth sought to discover how it became part of a pup’s genetic makeup.
+With this knowledge, a team of scientists led by Juliane Kaminski of the University of Portsmouth sought to discover how it became part of a pup’s genetic makeup.

 Kaminski and her colleagues analyzed the facial anatomy of various dog breeds and wolves by dissecting cadavers provided by taxidermists, museums, and wildlife organizations.
 (No animals were harmed for testing).
 As the researchers expected, all the domesticated dog breeds possessed LAOM.
 The wolf specimens lacked LAOM; however, they possessed a few weak muscle fibers where LAOM rests in their domesticated counterparts.